-LO no. On successful completion of the named award, students will be able to: Module Code/s Award 1.
-Analyse the internal aspects, functions and processes of organisations including corporate behaviours and cultures which exist within and between different organisations BMGT2220 Hons degree Non-Hons degree 2.
-Review the influences of customer behaviour and the interaction between organisations, customers and the impact of the wider business environment BMGT3010 BMGT3020 BMGT2001 Hons degree Non-Hons degree 3.
-Evaluate the development of marketing, advertising and/or public relations strategies within a domestic and/or international context BMGT3000 BMGT3010 Hons degree Non-Hons degree 4.
-Comprehend and use of relevant communications for application in marketing, advertising and/or public relations, including the use of digital tools BMGT3000 BMGT3020 BMGT2000 Hons degree Non-Hons degree 5.
-Examine different approaches for segmentation, targeting, positioning generating sales and the need for innovation in product and service design BMGT3020 Hons degree Non-Hons degree 6.
+LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Analyse the internal aspects, functions and processes of organisations including corporate behaviours and cultures which exist within and between different organisations BMGT2220 2.
+Review the influences of customer behaviour and the interaction between organisations, customers and the impact of the wider business environment BMGT3010 BMGT3020 BMGT2001 3.
+Evaluate the development of marketing, advertising and/or public relations strategies within a domestic and/or international context BMGT3000 BMGT3010 4.
+Comprehend and use of relevant communications for application in marketing, advertising and/or public relations, including the use of digital tools BMGT3000 BMGT3020 BMGT2000 5.
+Examine different approaches for segmentation, targeting, positioning generating sales and the need for innovation in product and service design BMGT3020 6.
 Demonstrate a comprehensive knowledge of the challenges and opportunities of a digital marketing and/or social media strategy.
-BMGT3000 Hons degree Non-Hons degree
+BMGT3000